 If you are buying a strata-held property in BC, you’ll likely be given a depreciation report to review.
 But the thing is, how do you make it make sense?
 Liz Penner, your top-realtor in Fraser Valley, gives you an insight into the value of understanding Depreciation Reports.

 Strata Depreciation Reports: What You Need to Know

 Strata depreciation reports are a relatively new requirement in BC, requiring strata councils to provide them in 2011.
 The need for these reports was introduced to give strata councils a planning tool for extensive capital repairs.
 At the same time, it provides prospective home buyers with an accurate snapshot of the condition of the property they are purchasing.

-Strata councils with 5, or more, units are required to vote on getting a depreciation report every year but have the ability to opt out.
-This means that not all strata councils will be have a depreciation report, particularly the newer developments that are still under a new home warranty, and smaller developments with less than 20 units.
+Strata councils with 5, or more, units are required to vote on getting a depreciation report every year but can opt-out.
+This means that not all strata councils will have a depreciation report.
+This is particularly true for newer developments that are still under a new home warranty and smaller ones with less than 20 units.